SMOP: Stochastic trust region method for multi-objective problems: Introduction

 Trust region methods for solving this kind of problems work within the standard trust region framework, building a model for each function $ f_i $, generating a direction by solving a multi-model optimization problem and performing the acceptance check as in the classical one dimensional case, see \cite{VOS}.
 Therein it is shown that the method converges to a Pareto critical point under standard assumptions.
 The convergence towards a stationary point is a common main result of papers dealing with multi-objective problems.
 The complexity of the problem greatly increases if the functions involved are costly.
 Computing efficiency and high cost of obtaining exact information play an important role and motivation in opting for the stochastic and derivative free approaches.
 When creating models within a trust region framework, it is possible to use inexact gradient information.
 Such derivative free trust region approach can be seen in \cite{TE}.
 In the mentioned paper, one criterion is assumed to be a black box function with a difficulty to calculate derivative, while other functions and their derivatives can be easily computed.
 The convergence towards a Pareto critical point is proved.
 Another version of a derivative free multi-objective trust region approach is discussed in \cite{BP}, where radial basis surrogate models are used.

 It is also possible to approach this problem within a line search framework.
-Deterministic approach using Armijo-like conditions with the steepest descent and Newton direction is discussed in \cite{SOM}.
+Armijo-like condition with the steepest descent and Newton direction is discussed in \cite{SOM}.
 In \cite{SOM} authors also analyze the projected gradient method for constrained cases.
 Stochastic multi-gradient multi-criteria approach can be found in \cite{LV}.
 The authors of \cite{LV} successfully extend the classical stochastic gradient (SG, see \cite{ROMO}) method for single-objective optimization to a multi criteria method, and prove sublinear convergence for convex and strongly convex functions.

 Random models are also frequently used within the trust region framework in the case of a single objective function, i.e., for the case $ q=1. $ A number of approaches are available in literature.
 Probabilistic trust region method which uses approximate models can be seen in \cite{VS}.
 It is shown there that with probability one the method converges towards a stationary point, if the models are accurate enough with high probability.
 Trust region method for scalar optimization problems utilizing both approximate functions and gradients can be found in \cite{CH}.
 The analysis therein requires that the model and function estimates are sufficiently accurate with fixed, sufficiently high probability.
 These probabilities are predetermined and constant throughout the optimization process and almost sure convergence towards a stationary point is proved.
 Additionally, an adaptive subsampling technique for problems involving functions expressed as finite sums, which are common in applications such as machine learning, is proposed therein.
 Unlike the traditional subsampling techniques with monotonically increasing size, that method adjusts the size based on the progress.
 The literature also covers methods specifically designed for optimization of finite sums, which exploit the form through the use of different subsampling strategies, and other various techniques.
 Some papers in the literature on this topic are \cite{NKSB},\cite{BBN},\cite{BBN2}-\cite{BCHN},\cite{NKNKJ}, \cite{RM},\cite{PROXI}.